5G Will Revolutionize Wireless Technology

 While the field is crowded in the lower frequencies with only a few bands available, the range between 28 GHz and 39 GHz is fairly open.
 Miniaturized antennas and more processing power have made these frequencies usable in ways they previously were not.

 High-speed 5G technology works by using smaller cells that can connect many more devices at once than a 4G cell.
 The applications for the technology are too numerous to list — from connected smart home appliances and robotic technology to autonomous and networked cars.

 Ford has announced that, by 2022, all of its vehicles with their C-V2X system will be equipped with 5G, which will enable cars to communicate with each other and with 5G-equipped traffic signals.

 Sensors can connect a city’s infrastructure over 5G, allowing public works departments to operate more efficiently.
 Faster speeds and improved bandwidth can enable streaming of 4K/8K HDR video.
 Lower latency will greatly improve the experience of augmented and virtual reality, multiplayer online games and teleconferencing.

 5G’s low latency also has significant implications for remote technology, allowing for precise remote surgeries and remote control of heavy machinery.
 From security systems and IoT to military, healthcare, and industrial applications, 5G will create faster, more responsive networks around the world.

 The upgrade requires tremendous infrastructure investments, so the full scope of 5G (all 5G NR and core networks) may remain unavailable to most consumers for several years.
-One Intel executive estimates that 5G is still within the first two years of a 10+ year transition, but as 5G technology slowly rolls out, 4G speeds will also significantly improve.
+One Intel executive estimates that 5G is still within the first two years of an over 10-year transition, but as 5G technology slowly rolls out, 4G speeds will also significantly improve.

-Because 5G primarily operates on high-frequency bands and covers shorter distances, it will initially serve urban areas, for the most part, and it will take some time for 5G to reach low density geos.
+Because 5G primarily operates on high-frequency bands and covers shorter distances, it will initially serve urban areas, for the most part, and it will take some time for 5G to reach low-density geographies.